benedekrozemberczki/pytorch_geometric_temporal/README.md

 **A simple example**

-PyTorch Geometric Temporal makes implementing Dynamic and Temporal Graph Neural Networks quite easy -- see the accompanying [tutorial]().
-For example, this is all it takes to implement a recurrent graph convolutional network with two consecutive [graph convolutional GRU](https://arxiv.org/abs/1612.07659) cells and a linear layer:
+<p align="justify">PyTorch Geometric Temporal makes implementing Dynamic and Temporal Graph Neural Networks quite easy -- see the accompanying [tutorial]().
+For example, this is all it takes to implement a recurrent graph convolutional network with two consecutive [graph convolutional GRU](https://arxiv.org/abs/1612.07659) cells and a linear layer:</p>

 ```python
 import torch